MGT 100 Week 3

 *Andrews, Fudenberg, Lei, Liang, and Wu (2023) supports this belief

-Same guy that we opened with — on the very next page after introducing supply & demand, Wright gives the classic S&D identification argument.
+Same guy that we opened with — on the very next page after introducing supply & demand, Wright describes the price endogeneity problem, plus how to resolve it.
 We need supply shifters to trace out the demand curve.
 We need demand shifters to trace out the supply curve.
 If we only have endogenous P&Q, we cannot estimate either curve’s shifts, since both move frequently.
 We’ve known about price endogeneity for about 100 years now.

-Data science is amazingly useful for making data-driven decisions, but seldom considers the importance of missing data.
+Data science is amazingly useful for making data-driven decisions, but doesn’t always consider the importance of missing data.
 Econometrics, by contrast, carefully considers what we can or cannot learn from available data, but is more focused on inference than action.
 What can you gain by combining the two disciplines?

 The Luka trade shifted demand — more fans want to see the Lakers now.
 Prices and attendance both rose, but the higher price didn’t cause the higher attendance.
 What’s the omitted variable here?